 When you’re focused on delivering for your customers, it can be hard to find time to revisit your business plan.
 That’s why it’s important to schedule a formal review of your plan and financial forecasts at least once a year (or more frequently if the environment is changing rapidly).

 Here are some key questions to ask during your review:

 - Have any customer segments reduced or changed their spending?
 Are some products or services selling better than others?
 If so, how should your forecasts change in response?

 - How might rising interest rates affect your financing costs?
-By stress-testing your forecasts for a 2–3% interest rate increase, you can ensure your business is well positioned to operate successfully throughout the cycle.
+By stress-testing your forecasts for further interest rate increases, you can ensure your business is well positioned to operate successfully throughout the cycle.

 Learn more about how forecasting cash flow can help you prepare your business for rate rises >

 This is also a good time to review your relationships with key suppliers, especially as they’re likely to be examining their own pricing and contracts.
 Here’s how:

 - Review your supplier portfolio and recent purchase data.
 Have costs been changing?
 How do different suppliers compare?

 - Consider reducing the number of suppliers you work with and consolidating orders to reduce administration and increase your bargaining power.